 Take a daily prenatal vitamin as a supplement to a balanced, healthy pregnancy diet.
 You should take prenatal vitamins before conception if you are planning to become pregnant.

-- Prenatal Nutritional support supplement: contains one 90 count bottle of Nature Made Prenatal Multivitamin with 200 mg...
+- Prenatal nutritional support supplement: contains one 250 count bottle of Nature Made Prenatal Multivitamin with Folic...

-- This Nature Made Prenatal Multi + DHA contains Folic Acid and 19 other nutrients to support baby development and mom's...
+- This Nature Made Prenatal Multi contains Folic Acid and 17 other nutrients to support baby development and mom's health,...

-- This Nature Made Prenatal Multivitamin with DHA is a prenatal multivitamin supplement that supports the development of a...
+- This Nature Made women's multivitamin is a prenatal multivitamin supplement that supports a baby's brain health, bone...